 For H.248: is basically applicable at all timescales as outlined in above Table 2.
 For instance, H.248-controlled deep packet inspection (DPI; [ITU-T H.248.86]) could be actually applied on all above time scales (see also Appendices I and IV in [ITU-T H.248.86]).

+However, in the vast majority of existing applications and scenarios H.248 operates in the upper, thus highly dynamic, end of the time scale table.

 7 Packet forwarding model